arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | SDA     |  I2C Data      |
 | SCL     |  I2C Clock     |

-The above pads are generic to all modules and they are on the same bus as the Qwiic connectors.
+The above pads are generic to all Modulino® nodes and they are on the same bus as the Qwiic connectors.
 These provide a place to mount header pins if desired.

+<div style="page-break-after: always;"></div>

-**Module 1x4 Header with VL53L4CDV0DH/1 signals**
+**1x4 Header with VL53L4CDV0DH/1 signals**

 | **Pin** | **Function**                     |
 | ------- | -------------------------------- |